MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 - Providing insights to team members and groups.
 - Supporting staff to pivot quickly when outcomes don't align with strategy and expectations.
-- Offering a structured format, templates, sequences, and tools to help teams plan and visualize for increasing velocity.
+- Offer a structured format, templates, sequences, and tools to help teams plan and visualize for increasing velocity.

 ## An overview of objectives and key results (OKRs)

 Many organizations have started to adopt objectives and key results (OKRs).
 OKRs have proven to drive alignment in complex work environments, foster innovation, and help individuals focus on what matters.
 The two components in OKRs are an objective and the key results for that objective.
 An objective is the statement of intent.
 What is the team trying to accomplish, and why is it important?
-Key results are specific outcomes that track impact on the objective.
+Key results are specific outcomes that track the status of the objective.

 **Objective:** Clarity and intent.